 It can only be used on British Airways services.
 You can’t use it on Qatar Airways, Cathay Pacific etc even though you can book such flights on Avios.

 It can’t be used on franchise or codeshare services.
 This means, for example, you can’t use it on the Comair-operated but BA-branded flights between Johannesburg and Cape Town.

 It CAN be used on ‘open jaw’ flights, where you return from a different airport, even though these can’t be booked online and require a call to British Airways.
 The only rule is that the distance between your arrival and departure airport must be shorter than either of the two flights.
 London – Johannesburg, Cape Town – London is fine.
 London – Moscow and Madrid – London is not.
 This article looks at how to book open jaw flights using Avios.

 You need to book AND fly the outbound leg before the expiry date of the voucher.
 You can fly back at any point.
-There are no tricks you can use to extend the validity of the voucher.

 If you need to cancel a flight booked using a 2-4-1 voucher, you get the voucher back.
 The original expiry date remains the same.